 Make this Disco Fries Casserole as a side dish to any meal!
 These cheesy, gravy covered potatoes have all the flavors of disco fries baked into a casserole!

-You can also use our HOMEMADE BROWN GRAVY for this recipe, so no need to run out if you don’t have store bought gravy!
+You can use our HOMEMADE BROWN GRAVY for this recipe if you don’t have store bought gravy on hand!

 What Are Disco Fries???

 I guess if you aren’t from New Jersey or the East Coast, you might not know what disco fries actually are.

 And I’m really sorry if you haven’t, because disco fries are a staple diner food order for most of us, especially those late at night diner visits after maybe a bit of a night out.

 Disco fries are basically french fries covered with brown gravy and melted mozzarella cheese and it’s total perfection.
 Comforting, filling, crazy delicious and cheap.
 Disco fries have become a meal instead of a side dish to me on several occasions, and I’m not ashamed to say it.

 So I’ve taken those same flavors and turned them into this Disco Fries Casserole that can be made as a side dish, a breakfast casserole or a crazy good late night snack on the weekends.

 This potato casserole couldn’t be easier, either.
 Just grab frozen, diced potatoes, jarred brown gravy and shredded mozzarella cheese at the store.
 Add them all to a baking dish and get it in the oven.

 What comes out is a super cheesy, carb loaded potato casserole that is going to be the perfect side dish to almost any dinner!
 I’m really trying to think here what I wouldn’t serve with this disco fries casserole…